What is a Green Card?

 It’s important to closely follow all form instructions when completing the green card forms.
 A form that isn’t complete and accurate could prevent U.S. Citizenship and Immigration Services (USCIS) from processing your application, delaying or preventing you or your loved one from being able to get a green card.

-If you need help figuring out which forms you need to complete or need help completing green card forms, talk to our immigration lawyers.
+If you need help figuring out which forms you need to complete or need help completing green card forms, talk to an experienced immigration lawyer.

 Permanent Residence (Green Cards) May Not Be Permanent